-- 1. Eighteen credits in the applied science core including the capstone course (APSC Senior Project or Senior Practicum) - ENG 200 Composition II or ENG 209 Business Writing or ENG 210 or ENG 215 - 3.
-Thirty-three to fifty-one credits in a concentration area, that may require coursework at a Community College: CENT, CM CULM, FMGT, ISA, IT, RESP, SCFS - 4.
-Electives (as required to meet the minimum 120 credits, which includes a minimum of 45 upper division credits for graduation) - III.
-Credit Requirements: The minimum requirement for a Bachelor's degree is 120 credits of applicable college-level work, depending on the degree. - A. Of these 120 credits, a minimum of 45 must be earned in upper division courses, or courses at the 300 and 400 level. - B. Residency requirement: A minimum of 30 credits must be earned "in residence" through courses taken at UH West O'ahu.
+- 3. Thirty-three to fifty-one credits in a concentration area, that may require coursework at a Community College: CENT, CM CULM, FMGT, ISA, IT, RESP, SCFS - 4.
+Electives (as required to meet the minimum 120 credits, which includes a minimum of 45 upper division credits for graduation)

+III.
+CREDIT REQUIREMENTS:

+The minimum requirement for a Bachelor's degree is 120 credits of applicable college-level work, depending on the degree.

+- A. Of these 120 credits, a minimum of 45 must be earned in upper division courses, or courses at the 300 and 400 level. - B. Residency requirement: A minimum of 30 credits must be earned "in residence" through courses taken at UH West O'ahu.
 Credits earned through "credit by examination" or other equivalency may not be used to fulfill the residency requirement. - C. The maximum number of credits from lower division courses, and credit/no credit courses applicable to this requirement are as follows: - 1.
 From a community college, or other lower division program, 75 transferable college-level credits; and - 2.
-From credit/no credit courses, 21 transferable collegelevel semester credits - D. At least 50% of the core, concentration and capstone requirements must be completed at UH West O'ahu grade point averages (GPA), each 2.0 or higher, are required for graduation:
+From credit/no credit courses, 21 transferable collegelevel semester credits

 IV.
-Grade Point Average (GPA) Requirements: Three
+GRADE POINT AVERAGE (GPA) REQUIREMENTS: